 - Dynamics of any growth process generally follows a sigmoid pattern.
 Classical growth functions (Logistic, Gompertz, ...) have an asymptotic parameter as the maximum weight of growth.
 These equations do not suit for describing a determinate growth process.
 Xinyou developed a new class of equations for the determinate growth.
 The equations have few parameters (which all have clear biological meanings), and allow for symmetric and any asymmetric sigmoid patterns. (see Annals of Botany 2003.
 91: 361-371 with erratum in 91:753, 2003)

 - The original work by Xinyou in exploring the complementarities of crop modelling and genetic mapping enables a better prediction of genotype-by-environment interactions.
 Built upon this experience, his PhD student Junfei Gu mapped, for the first time, biochemical parameters of the FvCB model, using rice introgression lines (J Exp Bot 2012.
 63: 5137-5153).
 The identified genetic variation in these parameters was found, via computational analysis, to be scaled up for improvement of rice crop yield (Plant, Cell & Environ 2014.
 37: 22-34).
-This suggests that mining natural variation in leaf photosynthesis via conventional breeding can provide, in a short term, an obvious alternative to genetic engineering to supercharge photosynthesis.
+This suggests that mining natural variation in leaf photosynthesis via conventional breeding can provide an obvious route to improve photosynthesis.

 - Given the growing scarcity of available fresh water for global rice production, it is important to investigate the feasibility of growing rice like dryland crops.
 In collaboration with IRRI, Xinyou's PhD student Niteen Kadam compared contrasting rice with wheat genotypes for a number of morphological, anatomical and physiological characteristics.
 Opposite water use strategies of wheat and rice (see Plant Physiol 2015.
 167: 1389-1401) suggest that developing wheat-alike rice genotypes is probably a long-shot challenge.